-The Australian Government acting through the Bureau of Rural Sciences has exercised due care and skill in the preparation and compilation of the information and data set out in this publication.
-Notwithstanding, the Bureau of Rural Sciences, its employees and advisers disclaim all liability, including liability for negligence, for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying upon any of the information or data set out in this publication to the maximum extent permitted by law.
+The Australian Government acting through the Australian Bureau of Agricultural and Resource Economics - Bureau of Rural Sciences has exercised due care and skill in the preparation and compilation of the information and data set out in this publication.
+Notwithstanding, the Australian Bureau of Agricultural and Resource Economics - Bureau of Rural Sciences, its employees and advisers disclaim all liability, including liability for negligence, for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying upon any of the information or data set out in this publication to the maximum extent permitted by law.

-Postal address: Bureau of Rural Sciences GPO Box 858 Canberra, ACT 2601
+Postal address: ABARE-BRS GPO Box 1563 Canberra, ACT 2601